History of BMW

 The official founding date of the German motor vehicle manufacturer BMW is 7 March 1916, when an aircraft producer called Bayerische Flugzeugwerke (formerly Otto Flugmaschinenfabrik) was established.
 This company was renamed to Bayerische Motoren Werke (BMW) in 1922.
 However, the BMW name dates back to 1917, when Rapp Motorenwerke changed its name to Bayerische Motoren Werke.
 BMW's first product was a straight-six aircraft engine called the BMW IIIa.
 Following the end of World War I, BMW remained in business by producing motorcycle engines, farm equipment, household items and railway brakes.

-The company produced its first motorcycle, the BMW R32, in 1923.
+This was not enough and the company was suspended, effectively bankrupt, from 6 November 1918 to 1 February 1919.
+BMW turned to motorcycle engine manufacturing, building a smooth operating horizontally opposed engine to keep the centre of mass low and thus make a more responsive machine.
+The engine was well received but the motorcycles made using it were not and sold slowly.
+BMW's General Director Franz Josef Popp had to branch out again and BMW became a sub-contract manufacturer for braking system manufacturer Knorr Bremse.

+The major shareholder in BMW, Vienna based Italian speculator Camillo Castiglionli, sold all of his shares to Knorr Bremse in May 1920, who then acquired the remaining shares to make BMW a wholly owned subsidiary still run by Popp.
+Less than two years later Popp persuaded Castiglionli buy back the BMW company name and buy the Bayerische Flugzeugwerke for its production site on the other side of the air field.
+There the company produced its first motorcycle in 1923.
+This was the legendary Max Fritz designed BMW R32 shaft drive motorcycle, which featured an integrated gearbox, recirculating rather than total loss lubrication and with the cylinder heads poking out for cooling.

 BMW became an automobile manufacturer in 1928 when it purchased Fahrzeugfabrik Eisenach, which built Austin Sevens at that time under licence (under the Dixi marque).
 The first car sold as a BMW was a rebadged Dixi called the BMW 3/15.
 Throughout the 1930s, BMW expanded its range into sports cars and larger luxury cars.